JWestenskow20/ELK-Stack-Deployment-Project/README.md

 This document contains the following details:

-Description of the Topologu
+- Description of the Topology
-Access Policies
+- Access Policies
-ELK Configuration
+- ELK Configuration

-Beats in Use
+  - Beats in Use
-Machines Being Monitored
+  - Machines Being Monitored

-How to Use the Ansible Build
+- How to Use the Ansible Build

-Description of the Topology
+### Description of the Topology

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
 Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.